-- (2) Consists of 270,258,971 Class A ordinary shares and 135,129,480 Class B ordinary shares. - (a) Qianxiang Tiancheng and its three wholly owned subsidiaries, Qianxiang Wangjing, Qianxiang Changda and Beijing Nuomi, are our consolidated affiliated entities in China.
+- (2) Consists of 270,258,971 Class A ordinary shares and 135,129,480 Class B ordinary shares. - (2) Consists To Tolass in Chinal States and 153,12-05.00 class To dutinally shades.

+(3) Qianxiang Tiancheng and its three wholly owned subsidiaries, Qianxiang Wangjing, Qianxiang Changda and Beijing Nuomi, are our consolidated affiliated entities in China.
 Qianxiang Tiancheng is 99% owned by Ms. Jing Yang, who is the wife of Mr. Joseph Chen, our founder, chairman and chief executive officer, and 1% owned by Mr. James Jian Liu, our director and chief operating officer.
 We effectively control Qianxiang Tiancheng and its three subsidiaries through contractual arrangements.
 See "Corporate History and Structure."